hunglun/autofill-mdac-form/README.md

 - [X] extend the memory model
 - [X] load selected profile to main webpage
 - [X] add one more nationality
+# Source Files
+options.html calls options.js to persist user data into chrome storage.

+contents.js populates the form by matching element id with values found in storage, when the browser loads MDAC form url.

 # Use Chrome Extension to update MDAC
 Enter in Chrome address bar `chrome://extensions/`